You are tuned to the nation's most listened-to radio program.

 New York Times.

-Gina Collotta is the authorette.
+Gina Colata is the authorette.

 The spinning class at our local gym was winding down.

-People were wiping off their bikes, gathering their towels and water bottles, walking out the door when a woman shouted to the teacher, How many calories did we burn?
+People were wiping off their bikes, gathering their towels and water bottles, walking out the door when a woman shouted to the teacher, how many calories did we burn?

 The instructor said about 900.